Frequently Asked Questions

 Should you wish to discuss your specific training and learning needs in more detail please feel free to call us on 01904 677853 we will certainly help you with this request.Back to question ↑

-What back-up, if any, do you offer when the course is over?
+What support, if any, do you offer when the course is over?

 Our unique 'Post-Training Support' service, valid for the duration of your training certificate, provides invaluable support after the course has finished.
 Our helpful trainers are available to answer any queries you may have once you return to work and start using your new-found skills.